AussieKing/Open-Weather-App/README.md

       - Maximum temperature
     - Humidity
     - Wind speed
-- It has a Five Day Forecast section that displays the weather forecast for the selected city for the next five days
+- It has a 5 Day Forecast section that displays the weather forecast for the selected city for the next five days
   - The section is populated with the following data from the OpenWeather API:
     - OpenWeatherMaps's representative Weather icon and Description
+    - Day of week of the forecast
     - Temperature details
     - Humidity
     - Wind speed